GridTools/gt4py/docs/GDPs/gdp-0002-regions.rst

 For example ``I[0] - 2`` is itself an Axis Offset that refers to 2 points before the start of the compute domain in ``I``.

 Axis Offsets may be manipulated in Python or in a stencil and can be used as externals in GT4Py to be used in ``region`` subscripts.
-If the external variable is set to ``None``, then any regions using that external are ignored.

 Region Specification
 ++++++++++++++++++++